 This really is an easy way to conserve water and save a little money.
-For more information view a videomade by the Lions International with the Bowie Lions on their local rain barrel initiative.
+For more information view a video made by the Lions International with the Bowie Lions on their local rain barrel initiative.
 It earned international recognition for the Bowie Lions Club!

 Where Can I Get a Rain Barrel?

-YAY!
-You'll be joining more than 200 of your neighbors by installing a rain barrel.
-Rain barrels are sold online and at many local home improvement stores and some nurseries.
-In 2011, the City teamed up with the Bowie Lions Club to offer a lower cost option to residents.
+Awesome!
+We're glad you've made the decision to help protect Bowie's water (and get free water for your landscaping).
+Rain barrels are widely available both online and at local stores.
+They are also available from the Bowie Lions Club.
+In 2011, the City started working with the Lions to offer a lower cost option to residents.
 To get more information on their rain barrels, call the Lions Club at 301-262-2665.
-As of May 2016, they are $75 each and sold ready to install.
-The City does not sell rain barrels itself or have any at City Hall or other City buildings.
-The Lions Club makes them and stores them at their building in Old Town Bowie.
+As of June 2019, they are $75 each and sold ready to install.
+They can be purchased at the Farmers Market in the summer and by calling the club in Old Town Bowie.
 The Lions may also be able deliver the rain barrel within the City limits but cannot help with installation, though they will provide instructions.

 Note: The City does not sell rain barrels, nor are the Lions Club rain barrels available at City Hall or other City buildings.